MicrosoftDocs/visualstudio-docs/docs/ide/git-with-visual-studio.md

 When you are ready to stage changes, click the **+** (plus) button on each file you want to stage, or right-click a file and then select **Stage**.
 You can also stage all your modified files with one click by using the stage all **+** (plus) button at the top of the **Changes** section.

 When you stage a change, Visual Studio creates a **Staged Changes** section.
 Only changes in the **Staged Changes** section are added to the next commit, which you can do by selecting **Commit Staged**.
 Changes can also be unstaged by clicking on the **–** (minus) button.
-The equivalent commands for these actions are `git commit -a` and `git commit -m "Your commit message"`.
+The equivalent command for this action is `git commit -m "Your commit message"`.

 You can also choose not to stage your modified files by skipping the staging area.
 In this case, Visual Studio allows you to commit your changes directly without having to stage them.
 Just enter your commit message and then select **Commit All**.
+The equivalent command for this action is `git commit -a`.

 Visual Studio also makes it easy to commit and sync with one click by using the **Commit All and Push** and **Commit All and Sync** shortcuts.
 When you double-click any file in the **Changes** and the **Staged changes** sections, you can see a line-by-line comparison with the unmodified version of the file.